AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 ## Overview

 The Aztec Network is a privacy-focused, general-purpose Layer 2 network built on Ethereum.
 It will use zero-knowledge client-side proofs to enable private, programmable transactions, a VM to enable verified public computation, and a rollup architecture to scale.
-Aztec will be designed to be permissionless and decentralized, while maintaining sound economics, governance, as well as turing complete functionality for application developers to build in any applicable compliance requirements.
+Aztec will be designed to be permissionless and decentralized, while maintaining sound economics, governance, as well as ensuring complete functionality for application developers to build in any applicable compliance requirements.

 ## L1